dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 equipped with {{site.prodname}}.

 To access the {{site.prodname}} Manager web interface, navigate to `https://127.0.0.1:30003`.
->**Note: As part of these instruction we are dealing with self-signed certificates for both the cnx-manager and the cnx-apiserver.
-So, you will need to proceed explicitly from the browser.
-If on Chrome and things dont go as planned, take a look at the Inspect logs to get tip-offs.
+> **Note**: As part of these instruction we are dealing with self-signed certificates for CNX/K8s services.
+So, you might need to proceed explicitly from the browser.
+For example, if on Chrome and things do not go as planned, take a look at the Inspect (right-click Inspect) Console logs to get tip-offs.
-Example: The case of `Failed to fetch namespaces` while navigating through Chrome.
-If you open up the `Console` tab under Chrome Inspect (right-click Inspect) window, you may see `net::ERR_INSECURE_RESPONSE`.
-Click on the api link associated to the message and explicitly proceed ahead.
 {: .alert .alert-info}

 ### Next steps